EmiliaStrom/projects-ZAS/instructions.md

-Instructions for implementing an offline study in LabVanced
+#LabVanced Offline Study Download Instructions

 1. Log into your account ONLINE
 2. Add the study that has been shared with you to MyStudies